 To ensure a building’s structural safety and ability to perform well after completion, designers need to appreciate the impact and nature of the winds in its area.
 The science of wind engineering looks at this and allows experts to calculate how wind affects different structures.
 Wintech is a global-leading organisation providing specialist advice and support and engineering and testing services for the impact of wind on a range of buildings.
-These include:

 • wind tunnel testing.

 • computational Fluid Dynamic (CFD) analysis – this predicts wind behaviour which Is both project-specific and local.